Search in

 Le Duan: We have also heard it.

 Mao Zedong: You have also heard it?
 In my opinion, Stalin is alive again.
 The main tendency in the world today is revolution, including the whole world.
 There exists the possibility that the big powers may start a world war.
 But, because of a few atomic bombs, no one dares to start the war.
 This mainly concerns the two superpowers.
 At present many say that there are three big powers.
 China should not be included.
-China's study of making nuclear weapons is a recent experience.4 We are at the stage of research.
+China’s study of making nuclear weapons is a recent experience.[17]
+We are at the stage of research.
 Why should someone fear us?
 China is populous and therefore they fear China.
 But we also have our own fear, we need to feed and to provide clothing for such a large population.
 Therefore we have now begun the study of birth control so that the large population will be reduced a little bit.

 Mao Zedong: Why should it be scared?
 You invade another country, why is it wrong for us to back that country?
-You dispatch hundreds of thousands of naval, air and land forces to bully the Vietnamese people, who forbids China to become the rear [of the Vietnamese people]?
-Which law has set up this?
+You dispatch hundreds of thousands of naval, air and land forces to bully the

 Le Duan: The Americans say that they can mobilize 12 million troops, but they can only dispatch half a million troops to Vietnam.
 They are scared if they cross this limit.